nye-duo/Duo-DSpace/README.md

     deploy

-During installation, the files in these two directories will overwrite any files in the DSpace source directories, so you should merge your custom configuration into the files in the directories within this package.
+During installation, the files in these two directories will overwrite any files in the DSpace source directories (with the exception of dspace.cfg, which will not be copied), so you should merge your all your custom configuration into the files in the directories within this package.

 **NOTE: the following may no longer be true:** (At the University of Oslo, this can be partially automated by customising and running the migratedspace.sh script provided)